 - What are the 3rd party dependencies?
 Each project has a set of dependencies that determine how the code looks, and some of them can be really complex and difficult to master, so it’s better to be prepared for such a situation.

 - What’s the paradigm and methodology driving this project? — The answer can give you a sense of how working on this project looks like.
 Do they have weekly sprints or is everything planned upfront for larger chunks of time?
 Additionally, you should be able to learn about some of their practices like Test-driven development, Behavior-driven development, Continuous Integration, or Continuous Delivery.
 It’s all crucial to know.

 Objective-C is still a thing

-We all want to write in Swift and never look back (well, if we’re old enough 😉 ), but the reality isn’t always that simple.
-Since Swift’s release in 2014, a lot has changed — the language has matured, the frameworks now have a great Swift support, and there are tons of learning materials.
-But you can’t forget that even if you’re writing UIKit applications in Swift, it’ll call Objective-C underneath, since UIKit is still a framework written in Objective-C. Same applies to many different frameworks you may use in the project.
+We all want to write in Swift and never look back (well, if we’re old enough ), but the reality isn’t always that simple.
+Since Swift’s release in 2014, a lot has changed — the language has matured, the frameworks now have great Swift support, and there are tons of learning materials.
+But you can’t forget that even if you’re writing UIKit applications in Swift, it’ll call Objective-C underneath since UIKit is still a framework written in Objective-C. The same applies to many different frameworks you may use in the project.

 It’s good to remember that Objective-C is a dynamic language that uses messages for dispatching methods.
 It’ll be beneficial to know a thing or two about method swizzling.
 We’re all used to ARC, but knowing how manual memory management works is a way to show your in-depth knowledge.